 Overview - 2018/2019

-If you are passionate about art and looking for a program that will help you develop your talents in an exciting and encouraging setting, the Fine Art program can help you reach your potential.
+If you are passionate about art and are looking for a program that will help you develop your talents in an exciting and encouraging setting, the Fine Art program can help you reach your potential.
 Not only that, the program can help prepare you for a career as a practicing artist, teacher, designer, or many other roles in the artistic community.

 With a combined focus on artistic and communication skills development, Fine Art at Fanshawe can help you begin your career.